zdrive/aws-iot-button-php/README.md

   -- For details see: [docs.aws.amazon.com/.../rande.html](https://docs.aws.amazon.com/general/latest/gr/rande.html)

-A. Create an IAM execution role for Lambda Basic Execution (you can use an exisiting Lambda Basic Execution role, if present)
+A. Create an IAM execution role for Lambda Basic Execution (you can use an existing Lambda Basic Execution role, if present)

 1. Go to: Services...
 Security, Identity & Compliance...
 IAM